cypress-io/cypress-docker-images/CONTRIBUTING.md

 To produce new updated images, simply open a PR with the desired version(s) updated in the `factory/.env` file.
 Once the PR is merged into master the corresponding images will be pushed to dockerhub.

+In general, `factory/.env` master should contain the latest versions we officially support.
+If you need to release an older version please modify `circle.yml` to push releases from a feature branch instead of setting the version in master to older versions.

 ## Minimize image sizes

 By default, the current base image is `bullseye-slim`.
 This dramatically decreases the size of all images.
 Other optimizations have been made to the Dockerfiles per Docker's recommendations.